cheatham1/SoftwareBook/take_a_look_at_the_data.md

 ## Plot the results

-Results for the WW and WZ analyses may now be plotted using the relevant plotting configuration file.
+Results for the WW and WZ analyses may now be plotted.
+The plotting configuration python scripts are in the Configurations folder.
+Here we use PlotConf_TTbarAnalysis.py  since we ran TTbarAnalysis.

     python PlotResults.py Configurations/PlotConf_TTbarAnalysis.py